Global fixed point potential approach to frustrated antiferromagnets: Numerical results

 \subsection{The numerical method used to calculate the line $N_c(d)$}

 The line $N_c(d)$ separates in the $(d,N)$ plane the region where the phase transition is of second order and the region where it is of first order.
 When the transition is of second order, a once-unstable FP called $C_+$ is associated with it.
 Two other nontrivial FPs are also found: the O$(2N)$ FP and a tricritical FP called $C_-$.
-The line $N_c(d)$ is the locus in the $(d,N)$ plane where $C_+$ disappears by colliding with $C_-$: below this line, the RG flow shows a runaway which is the hallmark of a first-order transition.
+The line $N_c(d)$ is the locus in the $(d,N)$ plane where $C_+$ disappears by colliding with $C_-$: below this line, the RG flow was found to show a runaway which is the hallmark of a first-order transition \footnote{ When a field expansion of the potential is performed, it has been confirmed that the corremlation length remains finite around $d=3$ by integrating the renormalization group flow as shown in \cite{Delamotte Review}.
+We think that it is interesting to study runaway flows with the current treatment of the full functional dependence of $U_k(\rho,\tau)$ in future studies.}.

 There are two possibilities to determine $N_c(d)$.
 Either we decrease $N$ at fixed $d$ and look for the value of $N$ where $C_{+}$ is no longer found and then repeat the same procedure by decreasing $d$.
 Or we compute the smallest eigenvalue of the flow around the fixed point $C_{+}$ corresponding to an irrelevant direction and look for the value of $N$ where it vanishes.
 This eigenvalue is a measure of the speed of the flow on the RG trajectory joining $C_{+}$ and $C_{-}$ and this speed goes to 0 when the fixed points collapse.
 We have used both methods and, for the precision required in the present work, they are both satisfactory.